Display Component¶

 engine.
 Fundamentally, there are these types of displays:

-Text based displays like 7-Segment displays or some LCD displays.
+Character displays like 7-Segment displays or LCD displays.

-Displays like the Nextion TFT LCD Display that have their own processors for rendering.
+Serial displays like Nextion TFT LCD Display that have their own processors for graphics rendering.

 To achieve all this flexibility displays tie in directly into ESPHome’s lambda system.
 So when you want to write some text or sensor values to the screen you will be writing in C++ code using an API that is designed to